U.S. energy exports to climb as China pledges ramp-up in purchases

-NEW YORK/SINGAPORE (Reuters) - U.S. energy exports to China, mostly crude oil and natural gas, will climb as the world’s two largest economies struck a trade agreement after a more than year-long tariff war, executives and traders said on Wednesday.
+NEW YORK/SINGAPORE (Reuters) - U.S. oil and gas exports should jump over the next two years if China fulfills its pledges to increase energy purchases under the trade deal between the world’s two largest economies signed on Wednesday, executives and traders said.

+The accord did not specify quantities of the products but it commits China, the world’s biggest oil importer and second-largest liquefied natural gas (LNG) importer, to buy $52.4 billion (40.18 billion pounds) more of U.S. energy supplies over the next two years.

-The accord did not specify quantities of the products.
-Energy executives and analysts welcomed the deal after liquefied natural gas (LNG) and crude exports to China largely dried up last year, but said plenty of uncertainties remained.
-Market reaction was mixed with oil trading lower and U.S. stock indexes higher.
+U.S. energy executives and analysts welcomed the deal after LNG and crude exports to China largely dried up last year.

+However, many uncertainties about implementing the purchases remain and market reaction was mixed with oil trading lower after the deal signing but rising during the Asian morning.

-The agreement “is a step in the right direction that will hopefully restore the burgeoning U.S. LNG trade with China,” said Jack Fusco, chief executive of Cheniere Energy Inc (LNG.A), the largest exporter of U.S. gas.
+The agreement “is a step in the right direction that will hopefully restore the burgeoning U.S. LNG trade with China,” said Jack Fusco, chief executive of Cheniere Energy Inc (LNG.A), the largest exporter of U.S. LNG.
 Fusco attended the ceremonial signing at the White House.

 Despite China’s withdrawal from most U.S. LNG purchases last year, U.S. sales to other Asian countries, Europe and Latin America still drove the United States to become the world’s third-biggest LNG supplier in 2019, behind Qatar and Australia.

+“New long-term LNG deals need to be signed, on top of incremental short term and spot trading, to achieve those ambitious numbers,” said Li Yao, founder and chief executive of SIA Energy, a China-focused energy consulting firm.

+"Oil as well, as they are the biggest in value and quickest to execute."
+(Graphic: China to ramp up U.S. energy purchases, here)

-In crude, China may increase its imports to 500,000 barrels per day (bpd) in 2020 and 800,000 bpd in 2021, analysts at Goldman Sachs said in a Jan.
-10 report.
-It also said LNG imports could hit 10 million tonnes this year and 15 million next, valued at $38.2 billion combined.
+Goldman Sachs analyst forecast in a Jan.
+10 report that the agreement would mean China may increase its crude imports to 500,000 barrels per day (bpd) in 2020 and 800,000 bpd in 2021.
+It also said LNG imports could hit 10 million tonnes this year and 15 million in 2021, valued at $38.2 billion combined.

-Traders including Vitol SA [VITOLV.UL] and Trafigura AG [TRAFGF.UL] provisionally chartered four to eight supertankers to load U.S. crude for China this month and next, data from Refinitiv, Kpler and Vortexa showed.
+Traders including Vitol SA and Trafigura AG provisionally chartered four to eight supertankers to load U.S. crude for China this month and next, data from Refinitiv, Kpler and Vortexa showed.
 The companies declined to comment.

-One Singapore oil trader said economics favour U.S. crude as freight rates are dropping and rising shale production has U.S. crudes selling at a discount to international Brent.
-But he warned that the price window “is really tricky as it can open and shut within days.”
+One Singapore oil trader said economics favor U.S. crude as freight rates are dropping and rising shale production has U.S. crudes selling at a discount to international Brent.
+But, a second trader warned that the price window “is really tricky as it can open and shut within days.”

-A shale boom propelled the United States to rank as the world’s largest producer of crude and natural gas, with China’s purchases of U.S. crude and LNG surging, before the trade dispute flared.
+A shale boom propelled the United States to the world’s largest producer of crude and natural gas, with China’s purchases of U.S. crude and LNG surging, before the trade dispute flared.

 Analysts, U.S. energy trade executives and Asian buyers said demand, pricing and transportation costs would determine whether exports over two years hit the $52.4 billion mark.